piku/piku-bootstrap/README.md

 ./piku-bootstrap first-run
 ```

+Use `./piku-bootstrap first-run --no-interactive` to suppress the first-run prompt, for example if you are running this in a provisioning script.

 **Warning**: Please use a fresh Ubuntu server as this script will modify system level settings.
 See [piku.yml](./playbooks/piku.yml) to see what will be changed.